 Building a presence on social media is completely dependent on your content.
 Simply creating social media profiles will not drive people to your venue.
 You need to have a monthly content calendar in place and a content format like images, videos, and written content (captions/descriptions).

-To get the maximum engagement, it is advisable to post every day.
-You can use a social media scheduling tool like RecurPost to create an editorial calendar and schedule your posts in advance on all the social media platforms.
+To get maximum engagement, it is advisable to post every day.
+You can use a social media scheduling tool like RecurPost which is one of the most preferred socialreport alternatives to create an editorial calendar and schedule your posts in advance on all the social media platforms.
 This way, you can ensure that your social profiles remain active all the time.

 3. Optimize Your Online Presence